-at an earlier point in time and at a comparatively healthier metabolic state then women (Peters, Huxley, Sattar, et al., 2015; Peters, Huxley, and Woodward, 2014a,b).
-Women are more likely to have spend more time in a pre-diabetes state (Bertram and Vos, 2010) and to cross the threshold only once the metabolic has significantly deteriorated, leading to a greater risk of cardiovascular disease and stroke (Peters, Huxley, Sattar, et al., 2015).
-Supporting this, a study for China found a greater prevalence of diabetes comorbidities in Chinese women than men (Liu et al., 2010).
-In this light it may not be surprising that we find more conclusive evidence of worsening employment probabilities for women than for men.
-If women are less likely to receive proper treatment and to change their health behaviours and at the same time have a greater risk for complications then men, the long term eﬀects of diabetes on their health are likely more severe than for men and consequently aﬀect their employment status to a greater extent.

 The found adverse eﬀect of diabetes on employment is in line with other studies on the labour market impact of diabetes that have found diabetes to reduce female employment probabilities (Harris, 2009; Latif, 2009; Minor, 2011; Seuring, Serneels, et al., 2016)—often more than for men.
 Most comparable to our results is likely a study from Mexico which also used FE and data for a similar time period and for a MIC that also experienced a rapid epidemiological transformation towards a very high diabetes burden (Seuring, Serneels, et al., 2016).
 The study found significant reductions for both males and females of about 5 percentage points.
 Taking into account the lower overall employment rate of Mexican women compared to men, this translated into a 16% reduction in female employ-ment probabilities, a figure comparable to what Chinese women experienced.
 However, in Mexico also men experienced adverse eﬀects, unlike to what we found for China.